prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // signature from the exchange made with purpose
       // ``TALER_SIGNATURE_EXCHANGE_CONFIRM_WIRE_DEPOSIT``
+      // FIXME: why return this?
       exchange_sig: EddsaSignature;

       // public EdDSA key of the exchange that was used to generate the signature.
       // Should match one of the exchange's signing keys from /keys.
 Again given
       // explicitly as the client might otherwise be confused by clock skew as to
       // which signing key was used.
+      // FIXME: why return this?
       exchange_pub: EddsaSignature;
     }